petrisch/tree-sitter-hicad/Readme.md

 A [tree-sitter](https://tree-sitter.github.io/tree-sitter) grammar for the HCGS language from [ISD](https://www.isdgroup.com/), for its wonderful HiCAD program.

+>[!CAUTION]
+> This version works only for the main branch from nvim-treesitter.

 ## Disclaimer

 - This repository is independent of ISD, so not officially supported